missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-09-12-Apple-Keynote-Hot-Take.md

 #### Display

 The 5.8" full screen OLED display on iPhone X looks amazing.
-This will be a huge leap forward for iPhone, finally ditching the physical home button, and dropping the top and bottom bezels that have been around for a decade now.
+This will be a huge leap forward for iPhone -- finally ditching the physical home button, and dropping the top and bottom bezels that have been around for a decade now.
 Of course, in typical fashion, Apple is not the [first](http://www.samsung.com/global/galaxy/galaxy-s8/) to come out with a full-screen phone, but they will likely do it best.

 I've long thought that the top and bottom bezels on iPhones have held it back.
 Of course, the bezels have served as a spot for the home button and various sensors that are below the screen, so getting rid of them wasn't really an option for early iPhones.
 I recall with the original iPhone feeling like the screen was just _slightly_ too small, and imagined what it would be like if the entire front was a screen. iPhone X realizes this idea.
-It's a huge leap forward for iPhone.

 #### FaceID